Illinois Compiled Statutes

 (b) Upon receiving a request from a federally licensed firearm dealer, gun show promoter, or gun show vendor, the

-Department of State Police shall immediately approve, or within the time
+Illinois State Police shall immediately approve or, within the time

 period established by Section 24-3 of the Criminal Code of 2012 regarding